 Although we do not have a full explanation for the temperature dependence, a leading conjecture is that it may be controlled by near-saturation in the lower free troposphere.
-The effect of lower free tropospheric water vapor on deep convection (Sherwood 1999; Parsons et al. 2000; Tompkins 2001; Derbyshire et al. 2004) has been quantified in terms of the entrainment through the lower troposphere required to match onset of convective instability to the precipitation pickup with w (Holloway and Neelin 2008).
+The effect of lower free tropospheric water vapor on deep convection (Sherwood 1999; Parsons et al. 2000; Tompkins 2001; Derbyshire et al. 2004) has been quantified in terms of the entrainment through the lower troposphere required to match onset of convective instability to the precipitation pickup with w (Holloway and Neelin 2009).
 The relationship of w_c to vertically integrated saturation through the lower troposphere appears consistent with this.
 If so, it may be possible to match the empirically determined temperature dependence of the critical point with suitably chosen entrainment processes in parameterized convective plumes.

 The critical surface as a function of water vapor and temperature is here examined in terms of column integrated water vapor and temperature quantities.
 A priori, one anticipates that other thermodynamic variables, i.e., other vertical degrees of freedom in moisture and temperature, can affect the critical value.
-The rescaling by $w_c(\hat{T})$ is locally similar to a rotation of the critical surface to produce a single variable orthogonal to it in the $w-\hat{T}$ plane.
+The rescaling by $w_c(\hat{T})$ is locally similar to a rotation of the critical surface to produce a single variable orthogonal to it in the w- \hat{T} plane.
 We can foresee using similar techniques with other data sets to explore other vertical degrees of freedom that might affect the transition, such as the boundary layer versus lower tropospheric water vapor-with the caveat that large amounts of data for precipitating conditions are required due to slow convergence of statistics above criticality where frequency of occurrence is low.

-The cleanness of the results obtained here with just vertically integrated values suggests that relatively few vertical degrees of freedom can yield a good approximation in characterizing the onset of convection.
+The cleanness of the results obtained here with just vertically integrated values suggests that relatively few vertical degrees of freedom can yield a good approximation in characterizing the onset of convection over tropical oceans.
 In particular, the sharpness of the variance peak suggests that other vertical structures must not typically be yielding critical point variations by much more than the order of a percent.
 Physically, this appears consistent with the argument that high water vapor is required in the lower free troposphere as well as the boundary layer for entraining plumes to remain sufficiently buoyant for the onset of deep convection to occur.
 If the transition occurs only when there is a moist layer through the lower troposphere, it would explain why column water vapor can determine the transition at this precision.

 b.
-The water vapor distribution near criticality and hypothesized interpretion
+The water vapor distribution near criticality and hypothesized interpretation

 The frequency of occurrence (or, when normalized, the probability density function) of a given column water vapor value has a characteristic rapid decrease as the system approaches the critical point.
 Slightly above criticality, the distribution of column water vapor values becomes exponential, so that the decay above criticality is less rapid than just near criticality.
-When the column water vapor distribution is displayed for precipitating points, the behavior appears to be consistent with a Gaussian core with exponential tails noted in tracer transport problems, as discussed in section 4a.
+As noted in section 4a, the parts of the distribution farthest above criticality should initially be regarded with caution due to limited observing system validation.
+When the column water vapor distribution is displayed for precipitating points, the behavior appears to be consistent with a Gaussian core with approximately exponential tails noted in tracer transport problems, as discussed in section 4a.
 Here, the distribution is not symmetric on the low water vapor side (especially for lower tropospheric temperature values).
 The key aspect is the behavior on the high water vapor side, which is very reproducible for various tropospheric temperature values.
 The steep drop in probability of occurrence on the upper side of the Gaussian core lines up neatly with the critical value, with the exponential tail above criticality.